 Only 1 Awingu license is needed for the desired number of maximum concurrent users.
-You can limit the number of concurrent user per domain.
+You can limit the number of concurrent users per domain.

 - System Settings > Global > Domain: - Define a domain for the employees of the service provider.
-That domain should be an Administrative Domain and should be the Default domain.

-- Define 1 domain per customer.
+That domain should be an Administrative Domain and should be the Default domain - Define 1 domain per customer.
 Those domains should not be Administrative Domains.
-The NetBIOS Name will be typically equal to the Name of the domain. - Per customer domain: provide the Host Header, e.g. customer1.provider.com - · Per customer domain: provide a bind user to allow import. - Per customer domain: define the maximum concurrent users, if desired. - Per Domain (select via top left): - System Settings > Configure > User Connector: - User Groups: define the group that need administrator rights: - For the domain of the service provider: members of that group can manage all domains and the global settings.
-We call them Global Admins. - For the domain of a customer: members of that group can manage the domain (applications servers, applications, drives, features, branding, etc).
-Typically, members of that domain are the IT administrators of the customers and/or the solution engineer(s) of the service provider.
-We call them Domain Admins. - · User Group Labels: - Assign the Admin label to the defined administrator group - System Settings > Manage > Application Servers: define or import the application servers for that domain. - System Settings > Manage > Applications: define the applications for that domain. - System Settings > Manage > Drives: define the drives for that domain. - System Settings > Configure > Features: you can limit some features for that domain. - System Settings > Configure > Branding: you can define the branding for that domain.
+The NetBIOS Name will be typically equal to the Name of the domain. - Per customer domain: - Provide the Host Header, e.g. customer1.provider.com.
+This is the host header for the Awingu workspace for this customer. - Prrovide a bind user to allow import users from the LDAP server. - Define the maximum concurrent users, if desired. - Per Domain (select via top left): - System Settings > Configure > User Connector: - User Groups: define the group which needs administrator rights: - For the domain of the service provider: members of that group can manage all domains and the global settings.
+Those are Global Admins. - For the domain of a customer: members of that group can manage the domain (applications servers, applications, drives, features, branding, etc).
+Typically, members of that domain are the IT administrators of the customers and/or the solution engineers of the service provider.
+Those are Domain Admins. - · User Group Labels: - Assign the Admin label to the defined administrator group - System Settings > Manage > Application Servers: define or import the application servers for that domain. - System Settings > Manage > Applications: define the applications for that domain. - System Settings > Manage > Drives: define the drives for that domain. - System Settings > Configure > Features: you can limit some features for that domain. - System Settings > Configure > Branding: you can define the branding for that domain.